linkerd/website/linkerd.io/content/2/tasks/books.md

 +++
-title = "Demo: Books"
-description = "Try out some of Linkerd's features, such as per-route metrics with a demo application."
+title = "Debugging HTTP applications with per-route metrics" description = "Follow a long-form example of debugging a failing HTTP application using per-route metrics."
 +++

 This demo is of a Ruby application that helps you manage your bookshelf.
 It